Northside Promise Scholarship

 - Accepted to MCTC and meet criteria to apply for federal financial aid (FAFSA).
 Apply at fafsa.ed.gov (FAFSA must be complete and on file with the MCTC Financial Aid Office)

-- Eligible with a family adjusted gross income cap of $75,000 a year.
+- Family adjusted gross income cap of $65,000 a year.
 Preference is given to students with the greatest need and those with proof of progress toward graduation.

 - Enrolled full-time (12 credits per semester) in a career/academic pathway program

-- Currently not enrolled in another post-secondary institution in previous 12-months
+- Not currently enrolled in another post-secondary institution in past 12 months

-- Able to maintain a minimum of 2.0 cumulative grade point average
+- Maintain a minimum of 2.3 cumulative grade point average

-- Able to complete academic program within three years
+- Complete the academic program within consecutive three years

-- Complete and report 20 hours of community service each semester as students
+- Complete 20 hours of community service each semester